Liberatii/documentation/_sources/reference/supported_oracle_syntax/bulk_collect_into.rst.txt

         CLOSE emp_cur;
         ...

-|

 FETCH BULK COLLECT INTO ROWTYPE
 +++++++++++++++++++++++++++++++

-Emulation of fetch bulk collect into %ROWTYPE collection is similar to regular fetch bulk collect but we should use temporary record variable(for some reason using .elem field as with table type doesn't work in PG).
+Emulation of fetch bulk collect into %ROWTYPE collection is similar to regular fetch bulk collect, but we should use temporary record variable(for some reason, using .elem field as with table type doesn't work in PG).

 .. code-block:: sql
    :linenos: